systematic-magic/aop/editorials.rst

 	- Check that :samplebi:`News on:` is formatted in bold italics and colored in black.

-	- Check that title of reference article is followed by "by" and first author of reference article.
-If there are more then 1 author in reference article, than first author should be followed by "et al".
+	- Check that :samplei:`Title of reference article` is followed by :samplei:`by` and :samplei:`first author of reference article`.
+If there are more then 1 author in reference article, than first author should be followed by :samplei:`et al`.

-	- Check that first author (or first auhtor, et al.) is followed by "Oncotarget."
+	- Check that first author (or first auhtor, et al.) is followed by :samplei:`Oncotarget.`

-	- Check that "Oncotarget." is followed by YEAR (4 digits, e.g. "2017").
+	- Check that :samplei:`Oncotarget.` is followed by :samplei:`YEAR` (4 digits, e.g. "2017").

-	- Check that YEAR is followed by DOI.
-DOI can be followed by dot (.), but this is not mandatory.
+	- Check that :samplei:`YEAR` is followed by :samplei:`DOI`. :samplei:`DOI` can be followed by dot (.), but this is not mandatory.